MCO - LON

 The average price of all round-trip flights from Orlando Airport to London clicked on KAYAK for each day over the last 12 months.

 When flying from Orlando to London, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
-For your return to Orlando, you’ll find the best rates on Tuesdays and the most expensive ones on Fridays.
+For your return to Orlando, you’ll find the best rates on Wednesdays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Orlando Airport to London?